The 1983 Olympic silver dollars have value as numismatic coins. Keep reading to learn more about these silver commemorative coins.

 The US minted the 1983 P Olympic silver dollar, 1983 D Olympic silver dollar, and the 1983 S Olympic silver dollar.
 The mint mark can be found underneath the date.
 Proof varieties exist for the S series.

 |1983 S||San Francisco||174,014|

 This coin in circulated condition is worth at least its weight in silver.
 The silver melt value for this coin is $13.38 as of May 28, 2020.
 This melt value is calculated from the current silver spot price of $17.30 per ounce.

 Any 1983 Olympic silver dollar, regardless of series, is worth around $22 in uncirculated condition with an MS 67 grade.

-The 1983 S proof Olympic silver dollar is worth around $24 in proof condition.
+The 1983 S proof Olympic silver dollar is worth around $22 in PR 67 condition.